Second Session of the 112th Congress

 At present, the United States incarcerates its citizens at a higher rate than any other nation in the world.
 2.7 million Americans are currently in prison; since 95% of offenders eventually serve out their sentences and return to society, there are now over 700,000 prisoners reentering their home communities every year.
 According to the Bureau of Justice Statistics (December, 2007), one in every 100 adults in the United States was in prison or jail in 2006; and, including those released from prison and jail and under community supervision, one out of every 31 adults nationwide was under correctional supervision.

-The First Session of the 112th Congress is deliberating important criminal justice reform legislation and debating competing priorities for limited resources in a time of economic distress.
+The Second Session of the 112th Congress is considering important criminal justice reform legislation.
+There are competing priorities for limited resources in a time of economic distress.
 This document conveys our positions on top issues expected to be debated in this Congress.

 Following are the critical legislative goals of the International Community Corrections Association for the 112th Congress.

 - Improve the capacity and utilization of community corrections through statutes and regulations that maximize the use of community corrections resources and minimize costly jail and prison use for non-violent offenders.
 Pursue legislation that will increase community capacity, including the Justice Reinvestment Act.

 - Secure adequate appropriations to support the programs of The Second Chance Act and the development of regulations supportive of its intent to reduce recidivism and increase public safety through jobs, housing, mental health and substance abuse treatment, and strengthening families for prisoners reentering society.
 The Second Chance Act was signed into law in April, 2008.